dinasv/CSBFinder/README.md

 - Re-computing CSB scores with different paramaters

 ##### Properties files
+The following files are present in the installation directory
 1. config.properties:
 Include paths to Session file, Taxonomy file, and Orthology info file.
 These files will be loaded automatically when launching the program